pedroschimit/SIR-SM/README.md

 - NEIGH_VONNE: Von Neumann neighborhood.
 - NEIGH_SM: Neighborhood used in Schimit and Monteiro, 2009.

+Variables PC, PD, PN, K, C, r and iniI can be passed by command line using --PC, --PD, --PN, --K, --C, --r and --iniI, respectively.
+The other ones are hard-coded.

 ## Compiling the code

 For Windows, the project is set using Dev-C++ software (https://sourceforge.net/projects/orwelldevcpp/) with its proper .dev file.
 Easy to install and use a simple project.